The Hand That Rocks The Cradle (2025) Ending Explained: Who Is Polly?

 We kick things off witnessing a flashback of a young girl watching a house burning to the ground.
 We learn, later on, that this is our movie’s antagonist, Polly Murphy (Maika Monroe) as a young girl.
-The house burning down is hers and her parents and younger sister are inside.
-They will all succumb to the flames and smoke, leaving her an orphan.
-This is going to play heavily into Polly’s story.
-She spent time in numerous foster homes and has no family to speak of.
+The house burning down is hers.
+Her mother, father, and younger sister are inside.

 Fast forward a decent number of years.
 Polly, now an adult, arrives at an event that matches people who are facing housing difficulties with attorneys who will fight their case completely free (pro bono).
-She recently lost her job as a nanny and is being threatened with eviction after her landlord raised her rent which she was unable to pay.
-Polly has been matched with the heavily pregnant Caitlin Morales (Mary Elizabeth Winstead).

-Polly joins the household as a nanny
+Caitlin hires Polly as a nanny

 Polly takes Caitlin up on the offer and everything seems to start swimmingly.
 Caitlin has a strict routine involving no sugar, no microplastics, all organic food, only breast milk, and no junk food.
 Polly seems to have a sixth sense for this and immediately integrates into the household perfectly.